August 02, 2018

 Smudging is also a popular component of many Wiccan and traditional Northern European pagan ceremonies.
 Celtic Druids both in ancient and modern times ritually burn sage to consecrate ritual spaces and absorb and expel bad energy, and as a means of protection.
 Its ubiquity as a healing plant across many regions of the world over thousands of years speaks to our common world heritage and the knowledge we’ve long had of sage’s medicinal and apotropaic power.

 Incense is used both spirituality, or simply to create a more peaceful, pleasant environment to facilitate prayer.
 Using incense for spiritual purposes is common to many cultures throughout the world.
 For example, several sects of Christianity and Catholicism use incense during their prayer services.
-The use of incense is mentioned through the Hebrew and Christian Bibles over a hundred times.
+These incenses, which are often resins from plants, are typically burned in a vessel called a censer, and the use of incense is mentioned through the Hebrew and Christian Bibles over a hundred times.
 In Judaism, aromatic herbs are burned during the havdala ritual, which occurs at the end of Shabbat.
 Use of incense in ritual is central to Buddhist, Taoist, Shinto, and Hindu ceremonies.

-Plants and herbs you may find in our Ritual Kits, or other occult shops
+Common plants and herbs that you may find in new age or occult shops:

 Lavender: Lavandula (commonly known as lavender) is a plant used for many purposes, primarily as an essential oil.
 Lavender is antiseptic and anti-inflammatory, giving it many medical uses, and is used for aromatherapy to soothe the mind and relieve headaches and migraines.
 The Ancient Greeks, who called the plant nardos, used lavender as a holy herb, and the Romans used it as medicine.